MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

               class="com.google.android.gms.maps.MapFragment" />
     ```

--   **Programmaatically** - The `MapFragment` can be programmatically instantiated using the [`MapFragment.NewInstance`](https://developers.google.com/android/reference/com/google/android/gms/maps/MapFragment.html#newInstance()) method and then added to an Activity.
+-   **Programmatically** - The `MapFragment` can be programmatically instantiated using the [`MapFragment.NewInstance`](https://developers.google.com/android/reference/com/google/android/gms/maps/MapFragment.html#newInstance()) method and then added to an Activity.
 This snippet shows the simplest way to instantiate a `MapFragment` object and add to an Activity:

     ```csharp
         var mapFrag = MapFragment.NewInstance();